jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Getting-Started/Create-Instance.md

 ## Intranet Application Load Balancer

-- Intranet Application Load Balancer only can be used in JD Cloud Intranet, can forward client request having access permission to JD Cloud Intranet. - Steps for creating Intranet Application Load Balancer are as follows:
+- Intranet Application Load Balancer only can be used in JD Cloud & AI Intranet, can forward client request having access permission to JD Cloud & AI Intranet. - Steps for creating Intranet Application Load Balancer are as follows:

 	![创建内网ALB设置](../../../../image/Networking/ALB/ALB-058.png)